Barnett Newman

 Introduction

 Barnett Newman (January 29, 1905 – July 4, 1970) was an American artist.
 He has been critically regarded as one of the major figures of abstract expressionism, and one of the foremost color field painters.
-His paintings explore the sense of place that viewers experience with art and incorporate simplistic forms to emphasize this feeling.
+His paintings explore the sense of place that viewers experience with art and incorporate the simplest forms to emphasize this feeling.

 Wikidata identifier